dimitri-edel/dte-workout-app/README.md

 ## Authentication forms
 Allauth offers an application that handles authentication, so it is not necessary to create everything from scratch.
-In order to modify the looks of the forms used in the process I copied all the templates from the app in to the projects teamplates folder, as documented two sections above in **Setting up Allauth**.
-To make the login, logout and signup forms look different from the default allauth design, I need to edit them and apply the styles that I previously prepared in **static/css/stlyes.css**.
+In order to modify the looks of the forms used in the process I copied all the templates from the app in to the projects templates folder, as documented two sections above in **Setting up Allauth**.
+To make the login, logout and sign-up forms look different from the default allauth design, I need to edit them and apply the styles that I previously prepared in **static/css/styles.css**.
 Furthermore, I need to remove a few things from those forms and add a different layout using **bootstrap**.

 ---